szukalski/docker/netapp-harvest/README.md

 # Run

-Make sure you have done the configuration and then do:
+Make sure you have done the configuration and then do, this is using docker-compose.

 ```